phucbm/cursor-effects/README.md

 ## Custom Cursor

 This one is the most complex one in the series.
-The original code was from OsuBlake, you can check it our on [CodePen](https://codepen.io/osublake/pen/3170174f4ce844f78c7789a279f8e50e).
+The original code was from OsuBlake, you can check it out on [CodePen](https://codepen.io/osublake/pen/3170174f4ce844f78c7789a279f8e50e).
 I've created a plugin-like function so that we can reuse it anywhere.
 Go check the options table below: